-Levington is a location along the River Orwell where London Clay is exposed in large cliffs and on the foreshore.
-Levington has yielded a large number of reptile remains including one complete skeleton.
+Levington is a location on the River Orwell, where London Clay is exposed in large cliffs and on the foreshore.
+It has yielded a large number of reptile remains, including one complete skeleton.

-♦ Either: From the large A12 to A14 Roundabout, turn off towards ‘Levington’.
-Shortly after turning off, you will reach a junction with ‘Felixstow’ to the East and ‘Ipswich’ to the West.
-Head back towards Ipswich, shortly after, there is a road signposted ‘Levington’.
-Take this road and follow it all the way down.
+♦ Either: from the large roundabout where the A12 meets the A14, turn off towards Levington.
+Shortly after, you will reach a junction with roads leading to Felixstowe to the east and Ipswich to the west.
+Head towards Ipswich.
+Shortly after, there is a road signposted to Levington, which you should take.

-♦ You should pass the Orwell Park School, you will see a ‘T’ sign and a picnic sign, the road will turn into a narrow unmade track road through some woods.
-Follow this road all the way down and at the bottom, there will be a car park.
-From here there is a short footpath to the shore.
+♦ On passing the school, you will see a sign for a ‘T’ junction and a picnic sign.
+The road will turn into a narrow unmade track through some woods.
+Follow this until you reach a car park.
+From here, there is a short footpath to the shore.
 Levington is to the Left.

 ♦ Ref: 52.00109°N, 1.24246°E

-FIND FREQUENCY: ♦♦♦♦ – Levington is a popular location for anyone wishing to collect London Clay Fossils.
-The Tall cliffs yield a large number of sharks teeth and reptile remains.
-Collecting is best done during scouring conditons or after a winters high water.
+FIND FREQUENCY: ♦♦♦♦ – Levington is a popular location for anyone wishing to collect London Clay fossils.
+The tall cliffs yield a large number of sharks’ teeth and reptile remains.
+Collecting is best done during scouring conditions or after a winter’s high tide.

-CHILDREN: ♦♦♦♦ – Although this location is suitable for children.
-Children must be told to keep away from the mud flaps and soft clay area.
-Please see ‘Safety Notes’
+CHILDREN: ♦♦♦♦ – Although this location is suitable for children, they kept away from the mud flats and areas of soft clay.

-ACCESS: ♦♦♦♦ – Levington is easy to get to, not too far to walk to, and is very good for families and children
+ACCESS: ♦♦♦♦ – Levington is easy to get to and the location is not too far to walk to.
+In fact, it is very good for families and children.

-TYPE: – Levington boosts tall London Clay cliffs, you will probably not find much in the cliff itself, but a combination of tide, rain and wind’s sieve the fossils from the clay for you.
-All you need to do is look along the foreshore
+TYPE: – Levington boasts tall cliffs of London Clay.
+You will probably not find much in the cliffs themselves, but a combination of tide, rain and wind sieves the fossils from the clay for you.
+All you need to do is look along the foreshore.

-From the London Clay, sharks teeth are the most common find, but fish and reptile remains and Bivalves can also be found.
-Of course the London Clay also throws up occasional other surprises such as crustaceans.
-Most fossils can be found on the foreshore especially from within areas of fine shingle and London Clay.
-The fossils are washed from the London Clay Cliffs and foreshore.
-Check the large blocks of heavy London Clay, these where used many years ago for buildings including a roman church.
+From the London Clay, sharks’ teeth are the most common finds, but fish, reptile remains and bivalves can also be found.
+The London Clay also throws up occasional other surprises, such as crustaceans.
+Most fossils can be found on the foreshore especially within areas of fine shingle and London Clay.
+The fossils are washed from the London Clay cliffs and the foreshore.
+Check the large blocks of heavy London Clay, which were used many years ago for buildings, including a Roman villa.
 The blocks often contain fossils.

-Between Levington and Nacton in the area where there is a small 1/2 metre cliff made of glacial deposits, flints can be seen covering the foreshore.
-As you walk to Levington, the beds change to London Clay which also becomes exposed on the foreshore.
+Between Levington and Nacton in the area where there is a small half metre cliff made of glacial deposits, flints can be seen covering the foreshore.
+As you walk to Levington, the beds change to London Clay, which also becomes exposed on the foreshore.

-Common sense when collecting at all locations should be taken and knowledge of tide times should always be noted.
+Common sense when collecting at all locations should be used and knowledge of tide times is essential.
 The London Clay often extends far out at low tide.
-The mud flaps are extremely dangerous and areas of soft clay can suddenly take you by surprise.
-Just when you believe the surface is hard and stable, your next foot could end you in serious trouble.
-In the past there has been one death as the result of sinking sand and sinking clay.
+The mud flats are extremely dangerous and areas of soft clay can take you by surprise.
+In the past, there has been one death as the result of a person becoming stuck in the sand and clay.

-The best advice is to always tread carefully, if planning to visit during winter months, take a long stick to prod before you walk.
-Stay away from the mud flaps completely.
-If possible take someone else with you and ensure you have a mobile phone.
+The best advice is to always tread carefully.
+If planning to visit during winter months, take a long stick to prod the ground before you walk on it.
+Stay away from the mud flats completely.
+If possible, take someone else with you and ensure you have a mobile phone.

-The fossils from Levington are usually found on the foreshore, however blocks of hard London Clay also contain fossils, so it is best to take a pick which is useful for the clay and hitting any blocks.
-Most fossils you will only need good eyes for.
+The fossils from Levington are usually found on the foreshore, but blocks of hard London Clay also contain fossils, so it is best to take a pick.
+However, for most fossils, you will only need good eyes.